jvmontes/ReactNativeLibraryProject/README.md

 # Welcome to the ReactNativeLibraryProject

+The purpose of this app is to create a simple application using react-native-cli to run on an iOS simulator.
 This is an app intended to be used to learn React Native mobile app development.

-The purpose of this application is to serve as a library for content, separated by category including Nutritional Wellness, Financial Literacy, and more.

-#### Set Up
+## Set Up

 This article contains some great steps for setting up your development environment: https://reactnative.dev/docs/environment-setup